Kangshung Face: Climbing history

-A 1981 American attempt led by Richard Blum and Louis Reichardt, including Edmund Hillary, George Lowe, John Roskelley, David Breashears, and Kim Momb made progress on the steep rock buttresses, but aborted at around 7000 meters due to high avalanche danger.
+A 1981 American attempt led by Richard Blum and Louis Reichardt, including Edmund Hillary, George Lowe, John Roskelley and Kim Momb made progress on the steep rock buttresses, but aborted at around 7000 meters due to high avalanche danger.

 The first successful ascent of the Kangshung Face was made in 1983 by an American expedition led by James D. Morrissey.
 After five and a half weeks of effort, Kim Momb, Carlos Buhler, and Louis Reichardt summited on 8 October 1983.
 George Lowe, Dan Reid and Jay Cassell summited the next day.

-In 1988, an American/British expedition climbed a new route up the South Buttress on the face to reach the South Col, with a finish to the summit via the standard Southeast Ridge.
-Stephen Venables, became the first Briton to summit without the use of bottled oxygen.
+In 1988, an American/British expedition climbed a new route up the South Buttress on the face to reach the South Col, with a finish to the summit via the standard Southeast Ridge; Stephen Venables became the first Briton to summit without the use of bottled oxygen.
 Ed Webster (USA) and Robert Anderson (USA) made it to the South Summit but did not reach the summit.
 Paul Teare (Canada) made it to the South Col, but descended because he was feeling unwell.
 In support were: Miriam Zieman (USA), doctor; Joseph Blackburn (USA), photographer; Pasang Norbu (Nepal), cook and Kasang Tsering (Tibet), cookboy.

 In 1992 a Chilean expedition successfully climbed this route being the second expedition to do it.
 The climbers who reached the summit were Rodrigo Jordan, Cristian Garcia-Huidobro and Juan Sebastian Montes.

 Kangshung face is where Lincoln Hall was found alive after he was left for dead on his 2006 expedition to summit Mount Everest.